-The Ontario Arts Council (OAC) is a publicly funded agency of Ontario’s Ministry of Tourism, Culture and Sport.
+The Ontario Arts Council (OAC) is a publicly funded agency of Ontario’s Ministry of Heritage, Sport, Tourism and Culture Industries.
 The OAC’s primary purpose is to award grants to professional artists and arts organizations.

 The OAC is proud to be an equal opportunity employer and strongly supports and values diversity in the workplace.
 The OAC is committed to equity, diversity, accessibility and inclusiveness in its employment practices and we respect the right of applicants and employees to fair and equitable treatment in accordance with the Ontario Human Rights Code.
 Applications from all qualified candidates are welcome and individuals from equity-seeking groups are encouraged to apply.
 Please contact Human Resources at firstname.lastname@example.org if you are unable to apply on-line and/or require accommodations during the recruitment process due to a disability.

 The OAC prides itself on its congenial and collegial work environment, surrounded by diverse and dedicated individuals who are passionate about the arts.
 Employees in permanent positions at OAC are provided with a comprehensive compensation package, which includes an insured healthcare benefits plan, a defined benefit pension plan, as well as other paid time-off provisions.